Generic Name: codeine and promethazine (KOE deen and proe METH a zeen)

 Before taking this medicine

-You should not use this medicine if you are allergic to codeine or promethazine, or if you have asthma, pneumonia, or other lung problems.
+You should not use codeine and promethazine if you are allergic to codeine or promethazine, or if you have:

 a blood cell disorder;